kipraske/web-brogue/README.md

 Upgrading Brogue
 ------------------------------

-To upgrade brogue, grab the latest version of the brogue source code from https://sites.google.com/site/broguegame/ for linux and update the platform code to include my changes.
-I have intentionally tried to keep my updates separate from the original brogue game logic as much as possible so my updates are limited to the following 4 files:
+To upgrade brogue, grab the latest version of the brogue source code from https://sites.google.com/site/broguegame/ for linux and update the platform code to include the web changes.

 * Add platform/web-platform.c
 * Update platform.h to define webConsole
 * Update platform/main.c to set the currentConsole to webConsole if we are compiling with web
 * Update the makefile

-Future updates to brogue will likely not prevent any of these updates from being added, though care must be given if the platform-dependant logic changes for some reason.

-Subsequent to this, I (flend) have made rather more extensive brogue edits.
-I don't anticipate it being hard to apply these to a newer brogue and I will make a diff.
+There are a number of changes to the core brogue source as well, to add recording of highscores, fix some rendering bugs etc. Make a diff of the current brogue source against v1.5.3 and reapply the diff to the new brogue, fixing any conflicts.

 Server Configuration
 --------------------------------